-- Unless advised otherwise by the System Operator, the rolling outages plan must provide sufficient time for switching of load to ensure that Waipa's load does not increase or decrease by more than 25MW in any 5 minute period as stipulated by the EC.
-The System Operator carrying out switching are to monitor their activities in relation to this limit. - The Control Centre will ensure that load shedding and restoration shall be no more than one feeder per GXP per 2.5 minutes unless otherwise agreed with the Network Asset Manager. - If Waipa is unable to meet the load disconnection/restoration ramp rates for a valid operational reason, or if Waipa predicts there is likely to be a material departure (greater than 20%) from the previously provided half hourly GXP load forecast / load profile, then Waipa will advise the System Operator to ensure that real time security issues can be managed.
+- Unless advised otherwise by the SO, the rolling outages plan must provide sufficient time for switching of load to ensure that Waipa's load does not increase or decrease by more than 25MW in any 5 minute period as stipulated by the SO.
+The SO carrying out switching will monitor their activities in relation to this limit. - The Control Centre will ensure that load shedding and restoration shall be no more than one feeder per GXP per 2.5 minutes unless otherwise agreed with the Network Asset Manager. - If Waipa is unable to meet the load disconnection/restoration ramp rates for a valid operational reason, or if Waipa predicts there is likely to be a material departure (greater than 20%) from the previously provided half hourly GXP load forecast / load profile, then Waipa will advise the SO to ensure that real time security issues can be managed.